DBremen/dbremen.github.io/_posts/2021-03-03-compareObject.md

 Compare-Object $nsmith $adoe -Property { $_.Parents.Age }, { $_.Parents.Name }
 ```

      $_.Parents.Age   $_.Parents.Name  SideIndicator
     ---------------- ----------------- -------------
     {46, 51}         {Jon, Mary}       =>
     {46, 35}         {Paul, Mary}      <=

+​

-While this is producing output, it's not really useful nor what one would expect from a Compare-Object cmdlet.Generally, the output of the cmdlet is confusing.
+While this is producing output, it's not really useful nor what one would expect from a Compare-Object cmdlet.
+Generally, the output of the cmdlet is confusing.
 Instead of showing the reference- and difference values side-by-side the output is shown in one line per input object instead.
 One more try ..

 ```PowerShell
 Compare-Object $nsmith $adoe -Property { $_.Parents[1].Age }, { $_.Parents[1].Name }
 ```

      $_.Parents[1].Age   $_.Parents[1].Name  SideIndicator
     ------------------- -------------------- -------------
                      51 Mary                 =>
                      35 Mary                 <=

+​

 If we specify the nested properties, one by one, through ScriptBlock arguments, we get the expected output.
 It's time to consider the requirements for an extended version of the cmdlet, that is better able to deal with custom classes and object arrays.
 Here is what I came up with:

 - Iterate over arrays of custom objects and custom classes.
 - Iterate over custom objects and custom classes and their properties.
 - Show output in 'Property' 'ReferenceValue' 'DifferenceValue' format rather than the default output.
-- Ability to specifiy a maximum recursion Depth (how deep we want Compare-Object to iterate over nested objects and properties)
+- Ability to specify a maximum recursion Depth (how deep we want Compare-Object to iterate over nested objects and properties)
 - Extend the built-in Compare-Object rather than creating a separate function.

 Before we start building this into the Compare-Object cmdlet (via [proxy function](https://devblogs.microsoft.com/scripting/proxy-functions-spice-up-your-powershell-core-cmdlets/)) we can create a small proof of concept function.
 The function definitely needs to be able to recognize the input object's "type".
 While this is easy enough for custom objects and arrays, it turned out to be difficult for custom classes.